Lee Hyun-woo (actor, born 1993): 2012–2018: Rising popularity

 In 2014, he and real-life best friend Park Ji-bin (both were child actors and belong to the same agency) appeared in the travel/reality show Real Mate in Saipan.
 Lee next played a hacker in the heist movie The Con Artists.
 He then starred in Northern Limit Line, a 2015 naval thriller about the Second Battle of Yeonpyeong.
 The film sold 6,024,894 tickets (grossing US$38,945,231), making it the most-watched Korean film in 2015.

-In 2016, he starred in the fantasy youth drama Moorim School.
+In 2016, he starred in the fantasy youth drama Moorim School: Saga of the Brave.
 Initially slated for 20 episodes, the drama was reduced to 16 episodes instead due to low ratings.
 In 2017, Lee starred in the drama The Liar and His Lover, the Korean remake of the Japanese manga Kanojo wa Uso o Aishisugiteru alongside Red Velvet's Joy.
 In 2018, Lee released a digital single titled "Twenty-Six", prior to joining the army.

-2022–present : Returning to the small screen
+2022–present

 In 2022, Lee returned to the small screen with the Netflix drama Money Heist: Korea – Joint Economic Area, his first work on the small screen in five years.